SWIFTSIM/swiftsimio/CONTRIBUTING.md

 In addition to this there is "narrative documentation" that should describe the features of the code.
 The docs are built with `sphinx` and use the "ReadTheDocs" theme.
 If you have the dependencies installed (check `pyproject.toml` or use `pip install -e .[docs]` in the project root directory) you can build the documentation locally with `make html` in the `/docs` directory.
 Opening the `/docs/build/index.html` file with a browser will then allow you to browse the documentation and check your contributions.

+Style issues in the documentation source files can be checked with `sphinx-lint --max-line-length 90 -e all docs/source/` (run from the project root directory).

 Docstrings
 ----------